-Whether you are struggling with physical pain, body memories, illness, headaches, or any of the other distressing symptoms that come with being a trauma survivor (or even someone with a chronic illness) - there are imagery techniques out there that can help alleviate your suffering!
-As I'm sure you're well aware, medications do little to nothing to relieve your body of pain that it may be reliving from the past, or even a nervous system presently under siege following trauma.
-Conditions like fibromyalgia and other autonomic/nervous system disorders are not only highly prevalent amongst survivors, but of the countless illnesses that cause pain, these show some of the greatest resistance to treatment through medication or other external approaches.
-There are many proven therapies that can help release your mind and nervous system of these specific types of pain, but one solid tool that you can use anywhere and anytime, no matter what shape your body is in, is imagery.
+Whether you are struggling with physical pain, body memories, illness, headaches, or any of the other distressing symptoms that can come with being a trauma survivor (or someone with a chronic illness) - there are imagery techniques out there that can help alleviate your suffering!
+As I'm sure you're well aware, medications do little to nothing to relieve your body of pain it’s reliving from the past.
+Conditions like fibromyalgia and other autonomic/nervous system disorders are also highly prevalent amongst trauma survivors, and they, too, show some of the greatest resistance to medications and other external approaches to treatment.
+While there are several therapies that can help release your mind and nervous system of these specific types of pain, one solid tool you can use anywhere and anytime, no matter what shape your body is in, is imagery.
 More specifically, Healing Pool or Healing Light imagery.

 Now for the fun part!